 If you have come to live in Suffolk from abroad there is a wide range of information available to you.

-Firstly there is the Suffolk welcome pack website.
-Here you can find out about topics including employment, housing, education, health and culture.
-This site is also translated into Polish, Portuguese, Russian and Lithuanian if English is not your first language.
-There is also information on the National Migrant Workers Information Portal This website aims to act as a single gateway to information, advice and guidance for anyone moving to live or work in the UK.
-If you are a migrant worker you can get help or advice about the national minimum wage by contacting the National Minimum Wage hotline on: 0845 6000 678, or visit the National Minimum Wage website at: http://www.direct.gov.uk
+There is information on the National Migrant Workers Information Portal This website aims to act as a single gateway to information, advice and guidance for anyone moving to live or work in the UK.
+If you are a migrant worker you can get help or advice about the national minimum wage by contacting the Pay and Work Rights Helpline on: 0800 917 2368, or visit the National Minimum Wage website at: www.gov.uk/national-minimum-wage-rates

 There is also help and support available from other organisations in the county, including:

 Ipswich and Suffolk Council for Racial Equality (ISCRE)

 The aim of the CSV Media Clubhouse is to help all individuals who want to further their personal development and thus future employability.

 Suffolk Inter Faith Resource (SIFRE)

 SIFRE was established in 1994 by a group of people representing the faiths and cultures of the residents of Ipswich and Suffolk.
 Their intent is to promote understanding between people of different faiths and to provide a means by which those who wish to increase their understanding of the different faiths have easy and ready access to that possibility.

 The Citizens Advice service helps people resolve their legal, money and other problems by providing free, independent and confidential advice, and by influencing policymakers.
 Above are the details of the Ipswich CAB, but there are also CAB offices around the county, find your nearest one using this link: www.citizensadvice.org.uk/index/getadvice.htm